-1.01 Adoption and implementation
+1.01 ADOPTION AND IMPLEMENTATION

-Pursuant to the Jury Selection and Service Act of 1968 (Public Law 90- 274), 28 U.S.C.
-Section 1861 et seq., the following Plan for the Qualification and Random Selection of Grand and Petit Jurors (Plan) is adopted, as amended, by the Court.
+Pursuant to the Jury Selection and Service Act of 1968 (Public Law 90-274), 28 U.S.C.
+Section 1861 et seq., the following Plan for the Qualification and Random Selection of Grand and Petit Jurors, hereinafter referred to as the Plan, is adopted, as amended, by this Court.
 The Plan shall be placed into operation upon approval by a reviewing panel of the United States Court of Appeals for the Eleventh Circuit.